Sonoelectrochemistry Setup – 2000 Watts Ultrasound

 Ready to use Setup for Sonoelectrochemistry

 Hielscher Ultrasonics offers an easy to use sonoelectrochemical setup with an adaptable, flexible configuration.
 This setup is suitable for general research and development and process optimization as well as for medium scale production.
 The sonotrode at the UIP2000hdT (2000 watts, 20kHz) can be used as an electrode in a batch setup or inline with a flow cell.
-If has a unique electrical isolator.
-This isolator does not reduce the ultrasonic power.
+It has a unique electrical isolation design.
+The sonoelectrochemical transducer upgrade does not reduce the ultrasonic power.

 The standard sonotrode/electrode is grade 5 titanium and is designed to optimize the uniformity of the ultrasonic intensity along its side.
 Other designs and other materials such as aluminum, steel or stainless steel are available.
 The special flow cell reactor of this design has an aluminum body which is electrically insulated by the plastic connections at both ends.
 The aluminum profile can be used as a low cost sacrificial electrode and can be easily replaced with other materials such as steel, stainless steel or copper.
 Other cell diameters or designs are available.
 The cell in the drawing has a gap of about 2-4 mm between the ultrasonic electrode and the cell body.
 Therefore the ultrasonic waves cause acoustic streaming and cavitation on the cell body as well.
 All standard items of this design are available in our warehouses in Germany and the USA.
 Of course you can use the same setup for all other non-electrical ultrasonic and sonochemical processes.
 This setup also works for ultrasound-supported processes with high electrical pulses (HEP).